 - Cardinal Tetra: Known for their vibrant red and blue coloring, the cardinal tetra grows up to 2 inches in length.
 These gentle, peaceful fish are easy to take care of, and they can live for up to five years.

-- Celestial Pearl Danio: Also known as the galaxy rasbora, this lovely fish has an iridescent sheen, a spotted body, and rich orange markings near the fins.
-They took the aquatic world by storm when they were discovered in 2006, and they won’t grow longer than an inch.
+- Celestial Pearl Danio: Also known as the galaxy rasbora, the celestial pearl danio is a lovely fish with an iridescent sheen, a spotted body, and rich orange markings near the fins.
+These took the aquatic world by storm when they were discovered in 2006, and they won’t grow longer than an inch.

 - Cory Catfish: Best suited to larger tanks, cory catfish are laid-back, bottom-dwelling fish that grow to be 1–2.5 inches long.
 If you’re looking for one of the most low-maintenance tank mates for your betta, the cory is a fantastic option.